 While it is recognized that some courses, for pedagogical reasons, do not fit neatly into the standard scheduling periods, extensive use of non-standard scheduling patterns makes it difficult for students to create a viable class schedule which can impede students’ degree progress.
 It is therefore necessary to minimize the use of non-standard scheduling periods.

 GPCs may be scheduled for instructional support activities such as evening exams, orientation and advising, or speakers directly related to a course after all credit courses have been scheduled.

 GPCs are available for student activities and special events after all credit courses have been scheduled.
 All student events and activities that are scheduled must be sponsored by a Recognized Student Organization with an officer report form on file.
-All Recognized Student Organization events held in GPCs must be scheduled by contacting the Student Affairs Office.
+All Recognized Student Organization events held in GPCs must be scheduled through the online scheduling system.